TechieDrixx/the-FirstLore/README.md

 To dock there is to see bustling civilians.
 To walk deeper is to cross into restricted levels.
 Recruitment contracts are signed in bright offices, stipends promised to frontier families.
 Some workers return with wealth.
 Others vanish, replaced by silence and a ledger entry.

 Halstrom-9 is the most infamous Citadel.
 For forty days it went dark.
 Traders who docked were never seen again.
 When it reignited, its lights blazed brighter than before, and all civilian records had been scrubbed clean.
-KavTech explained it as "\*a Array misprogramming\*," and no one pressed further.
+KavTech explained it as "a Array misprogramming," and no one pressed further.

 ### KavTech's Nomadic Expansion